yogesh-studypad/cocos-docs/tutorial/framework/html5/parkour-game-with-javascript/chapter10/en.md

 audioEngine.playEffect(s_music_pickup_coin);
 ```

 Save all the changes and run the game.
-Now your game rock with a world full of audios.
+Now your game rock with a world full of audio.

 ## Summary